• Skip to primary navigation

 Ditra Installation Tip 7: Apply Good Pressure to Embed the Membrane

-Finally, you want to make sure the Ditra gets embedded really well into the fresh mortar.
+Finally, you want to make sure Ditra gets embedded really well into the fresh mortar.
 You can do this with a roller, a wood float, or even a chunk of 2×4.

 Additionally, Schluter makes a roller for this purpose.
 [6]